Columnar cell hyperplasia of the breast

 It can also form tufts or mounds with apical snouts.
 The columnar cells possess ovoid nuclei perpendicular to the basement membrane.

-Along with columnar cell change, columnar cell hyperplasia has received many names such as columnar alterations of lobules, columnar metaplasia, columnar alteration with prominent apical snouts and secretions (CAPPS), blunt duct adenosis, enlarged lobular units with columnar alteration, hyperplastic enlarged lobular units and hyperplastic unfolded lobules.
+Along with columnar cell change, columnar cell hyperplasia has received many names such as columnar alterations of lobules, columnar metaplasia, columnar alteration with prominent apical snouts and secretions (CAPSS), blunt duct adenosis, enlarged lobular units with columnar alteration, hyperplastic enlarged lobular units and hyperplastic unfolded lobules.